-So you can either add tags by typing in what you think the relevant tags are or you can scroll through their categories and they’ve got pre-made tags here.
-So I don’t think it hurts to do that, but fill that section in.
+You can either add tags by typing in what you think the relevant tags are or you can scroll through their categories and they’ve got pre-made tags here.
+I don’t think it hurts to do that, but fill that section in.

 You’ll be able to see the video here at the bottom.
 On the right-hand side, you can do a couple more things.
 You’ve got the ability to add subtitles and captions.

 If you have a SubRip or .srt file that you’ve created for the video, you can upload it here if you want, or you can auto-generate it.
 I’m not going to do it for my video because this is a square video where I’ve got hard-coded subtitles already.

 But you can definitely use this to add your captions.
 You’ve also got the ability to use auto-generated ones.
 Write your own, or as I mentioned, upload a SubRip file that you’ve created yourself.